calogica/calogica.com/_posts/2020-07-07-season-pass-hierarchical-modelng-r-stan-brms.md

 Three things immediately come to our attention:

-- the `Email` channel is associated with a -3.15 decrease in log odds of selling a season pass (vs the baseline channel `Mail` )
+  - the `Email` channel is associated with a -2.93 decrease in log odds of selling a season pass (vs the baseline channel `Mail` )
-- however, the interaction term `promoBundle:channelEmail`, i.e. the effect of the `Bundle` promo given the `Email` channel shows a \~3x increase in log-odds over the baseline
+  - however, the interaction term `promoBundle:channelEmail`, i.e. the effect of the `Bundle` promo given the `Email` channel shows a \~2.6x increase in log-odds over the baseline
-- interestingly, the `Park` channel does not seem to meaningfully benefit from offering a bundle promotion, shown by it’s small coefficient with uncertainty interval spanning `0`
+  - interestingly, the `Park` channel does not seem to meaningfully benefit from offering a bundle promotion, shown by the fact that its posterior uncertainty interval spans `0`

 So, while `Email` itself has shown to be the least effective sales channel, we see that offering a bundle promotion in emails seems to make the most sense.
 Perhaps, customers on our email list are more discount motivated than customers in other channels.